 Filing a report.
 Filing a police report will not obligate the victim to pursue a complaint through the criminal process, nor will it subject the person to scrutiny or judgmental opinions from officers.
 Students and employees may request any campus authority to assist them in notifying law enforcement authorities.
-When a sexual assault victim contacts the University Police, the department will notify the Office of Equal Opportunity and Affirmative Action and/or the Office of the Dean of Students.
-Community members also have the option to file a complaint directly with the OEO/AA.
-To file a complaint you must complete the Discrimination Complaint Form found at oeo-complaint-form-2021 d.pdf.
+When a sexual assault victim contacts the University Police, the department will notify the Office of Equal Opportunity and Affirmative Action and/or the Office of the Dean of Students Community members also have the option to file a complaint directly with the OEO/AA.
+To file a formal complaint, please contact the OEO at OEO@utah.edu or oeo.Utah.edu.

-Investigation: The victim of a sexual misconduct may choose for an investigation to be or not to be pursued through the criminal justice system and through a university disciplinary process (for students, faculty or staff), or only the latter.
+Investigation: The victim of sexual misconduct may choose for an investigation to be or not to be pursued through the criminal justice system and through a university disciplinary process (for students, faculty or staff), or only the latter.
 Victims may choose not to proceed as a complainant in the disciplinary process.
 However, in some cases, depending on the severity of the alleged offense and the university's obligation to ensure the safety of its community, the university may be required to investigate a report of sexual misconduct without participation/involvement from the victim.
-A university representative from the Office of Equal Opportunity & Affirmative Action (OEO/AA - Title IX office).
-Center for Student Wellness Victim-Survivor Advocacy Program, University Safety/University Police or the Office of the Dean of Students can guide the victim through the available options and support the victim in his or her decision.
+A university representative from the Office of Equal Opportunity & Affirmative Action (OEO/AA - Title IX office), Center for Student Wellness Victim-Survivor Advocacy Program, University Safety/University Police or the Office of the Dean of Students can guide the victim through the available options and support the victim in his or her decision.
 Under certain circumstances and for the safety of the university community, the university may be required to initiate an investigation even without victim cooperation.